partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 It’s worth emphasizing that, the implementing database MUST provide an ordering for the declared attributes that appear in the Schema.

-When attribute names are omitted and `VALUES <bag value>` is provided, the values in `<bag value>` MUST include required attribute–value pairs and MAY include optional or undeclared attribute-value pairs.
+When attribute names are omitted and `<bag value>` is provided, the values in `<bag value>` MUST include required attribute–value pairs and MAY include optional or undeclared attribute-value pairs.

 When attribute names are provided, they can be listed in any order.
 Each required attribute that is omitted in the provided attributes, MUST be filled with a default value, either its declared default value or an implementation of null.
 If the expression for any attribute is not of the correct data type, automatic type conversion i.e. type coercion MAY be attempted.